 Gone to Seed

-slanted sunbeams dance on seed pods, rosehips and apples.
+while slanted sunbeams dance on seed pods and rosehips,

 It feels right and good,